tinyBigGAMES/TinyPascal/README.md

 - We will not release products that are buggy, incomplete, adding new features over not fixing underlying issues.
 - We will strive to fix issues found with our products in a timely manner.
 - We will maintain an attitude of quality over quantity for our products.
-- We will establish a great rapport with users/customers, with communication, transparency and respect, always encouragingng feedback to help shape the direction of our products.
+- We will establish a great rapport with users/customers, with communication, transparency and respect, always encouraging feedback to help shape the direction of our products.
 - We will be decent, fair, remain humble and committed to the craft.

 ### <img src="media\Link.png" alt="Links" width="20" height="20"/> Links